Manta-Network/docs/docs/manta-pacific/Tools/Node Providers.md

 ## Tencentcloud

-[Tencentcloud ]([Tencent Cloud Blockchain RPC](https://www.tencentcloud.com/products/rpc) )offers a reliable and affordable read/write service for on-chain transactions, leveraging Tencent Cloud's infrastructure.
+[Tencent Cloud Blockchain RPC](https://www.tencentcloud.com/products/rpc) offers a reliable and affordable read/write service for on-chain transactions, leveraging Tencent Cloud's infrastructure.
 It supports popular global public blockchains and offers advanced APIs.
 Users can opt for a free tier allowing unlimited requests via public nodes or a paid tier granting access to all providers along with extra features.

 ## 1RPC

 [1RPC](https://1rpc.io/) is the first and only on-chain attested privacy preserving RPC that eradicates metadata exposure and leakage when interacting with blockchains.
 1RPC offers free and [paid plans](https://www.1rpc.io/#pricing) with additional features and increased request limits.

 To check the operational status of all Node Providers on Manta Network, please visit: [Manta Pacific Mainnet RPC and Chain settings | ChainList](https://chainlist.org/chain/169)